joey-carlson/sis-engine/docs/USER_GUIDE.md

 ## What Is This Tool?

-SiS Tool Engine is a **pressure-driven campaign management system** for tabletop RPGs.
-Built on the Spirals in Spirals (SiS) framework, it helps you run narrative-focused campaigns where consequences accumulate, factions remember, and tension builds organically over time.
+Built on the Spirals in Spirals (SiS) storytelling and RPG framework, the SiS Tool Engine is a **pressure-driven campaign management system** for tabletop RPGs.
+This tool helps you run narrative-focused campaigns where consequences accumulate, factions remember, and tension builds organically over time.

 Think of it as your campaign's memory and conscience—tracking what can't be undone, surfacing what matters, and injecting complications that feel earned rather than arbitrary.